-Between June to July 2013, the Eastern Mediterranean Public Health Network, in collaboration with the Ministry of Health in Jordan, the World Health Organization and the International Medical Corps, conducted a mental health assessment survey for Syrian refugees in Jordan.
-This survey aimed to present findings of a survey undertaken to assess the mental health and psychosocial (MHPSS) problems, services, and needs of displaced Syrians in Jordan.
+Between June to July 2013, the Eastern Mediterranean Public Health Network, in collaboration with the Ministry of Health in Jordan, World Health Organization and the the International Medical Corps, conducted a mental health assessment survey for Syrian refugees in Jordan.
+This survey aimed to present the findings of a survey undertaken to assess the mental health and psychosocial (MHPSS) problems, services, and needs of displaced Syrians in Jordan.
 The assessment was based on quantitative and qualitative tools adapted from the WHO-UNHCR Toolkit for Assessing MHPSS Needs and Resources in Humanitarian Settings.
-The study was conducted in Amman, Irbid, Mafrag and Ramtha.
+The study was conducted in Amman, Irbid, Mafraq and Ramtha.
 EMPHNET was responsible for the design, data collection, data entry, data analysis, and report writing of the study.
 Findings were based on data collected from 1811 families, providing information on 7964 individuals.
 Information on family members was reported by the heads of households who were interviewed in this study.

-Stillbirth during infection with Middle East respiratory syndrome corona-virus (MERS-CoV), 2013 In May 2013.
-EMPHNET joined epidemiologists from the Centers for Disease Control and Prevention (CDC) and the Jordan Ministry of Health to conduct a retrospective investigation of an April 2012 outbreak of respiratory illness, using newly developed serologic tests for detection of MERS-CoV antibodies.
-In this investigation study, serum specimens were collected and epidemiologic data were obtained from groups, potentially exposed including outbreak survivors and household contacts, through medical chart reviews and interviews.
+Stillbirth during infection with Middle East Respiratory Syndrome Coronavirus (MERS-CoV), 2013

+In May 2013, EMPHNET joined epidemiologists from the Centers for Disease Control and Prevention (CDC) and the Jordan Ministry of Health to conduct a retrospective investigation of an April 2012 outbreak of respiratory illness, using newly developed serologic tests for detection of MERS-CoV antibodies.
+In this investigation study, serum specimens were collected. and epidemiologic data were obtained from potentially exposed groups, including outbreak survivors and household contacts, through medical chart reviews and interviews.

 Interviews focused on a range of topics, including the history of illness, detailed contact history (with surviving outbreak group members, the household members of outbreak group members, visiting travelers, and animals, travel history, and occupation.
-As a result of this investigation study; novel serologic tests allowed for the detection of otherwise unrecognized cases of MERS-CoV infection among contacts in a Jordanian hospital-associated respiratory illness outbreak in April 2012, resulting in a total of 9 test-positive cases.
+As a result of this investigation study, novel serologic tests allowed for the detection of otherwise unrecognized cases of MERS-CoV infection among contacts in a Jordanian hospitalassociated respiratory illness outbreak in April 2012, resulting in a total of 9 test-positive cases.

-Non-Communicable Diseases Risk Factors Survey in Ajloun and Jarash Governorates, 2011 their behavioral risk factors in Ailoun and governorates, with particular Jarash emphasis on hypertension, diabetes, and prevalence obesity.
-The of major modifiable NCD risk factors (tobacco use, physical inactivity, and unhealthy diet) was also estimated in these two governorates.
-The study findings aimed at encouraging use of data in planning and implementing a scalable NCD project, and in promoting the use of data among public health planners and policy makers.
+Non-Communicable Diseases Risk Factors Survey in Ajloun and Jarash Governorates, 2011

+The study aimed at establishing baseline prevalence estimates of major NCDs and their behavioral risk factors in Ailoun and Jarash governorates, with particular emphasis on hypertension, diabetes, and obesity.
+The prevalence of major modifiable NCD risk factors (tobacco use, physical inactivity, and unhealthy also estimated in these diet) was two governorates.
+The study findings aimed at encouraging use of data in planning and implementing a scalable NCD project, and in promoting the use of data among public health planners and policymakers.